rouanw/npm-audit-helper/README.md

 npm run vuln
 ```

-This last approach is great for setting up `prepush` hooks with a tool like [`husky`](https://github.com/typicode/husky). `npm-audit-helper` will return a non-zero exit code if vulnerabilities are found.
+This last approach is great for setting up a `prepush` hook with a tool like [`husky`](https://github.com/typicode/husky). `npm-audit-helper` will return a non-zero exit code if vulnerabilities are found.

 ## Options